 The University, through the NCCH is now leading the Australian Consortium for Classification Development (ACCD) with consortium partners the University of Western Sydney and KPMG.
 The ACCD will develop the casemix and statistical classification systems in an ongoing capacity, based on clinical and expert advice that builds on the previous investments in the system.

-To visit the ACCD website, please follow the ACCD link on the right hand side of this web page.
+To visit the ACCD website, please follow this link.
 Alternatively, please save the following URL as a favourite on your browser: accd.net.au.

 Once on the ACCD website, you will be able to access or register to use our Classification Information Portal (CLIP).